vxCat/mtpwebsite.github.io/README.md

-This repository was create as a job portfolio of Mogamat Taahier Plato
+This repository was create as a job portfolio of Mogamat Taahier Plato.